-LISBON, Portugal – The European Union's drug agency says potent new synthetic opioids that mimic the effects of heroin and morphine are a growing health threat in the bloc.
+LISBON, Portugal – Potent new synthetic opioids that mimic the effects of heroin and morphine are a growing health threat in the European Union, the bloc's drug agency said Tuesday.

-In its annual European Drug Report published Tuesday, the Lisbon-based agency also expressed concern about a rise in drug overdose deaths in 2016 for the third consecutive year.
+The Lisbon-based European Monitoring Centre for Drugs and Drug Addiction also expressed concern in its annual report about a rise in drug overdose deaths in 2016 for the third consecutive year.

-The agency says young people are exposed to increasing numbers of new and dangerous drugs.
+Young people are exposed to increasing numbers of new and dangerous drugs, according to the agency.
 They include powerful synthetic opioids that are now also available as liquids and nasal sprays.